kufle/Pokedex/README.md

 ## Technologies Used

 - React Native Expo
-- GraphQL (for fetching data from PokeAPI)
+- Apollo Client (for GraphQL data fetching from PokeAPI)

 ## Credits